shruthits02/Python_project/README.md

 The Python script scrapes movie reviews from IMDb and performs sentiment analysis to classify them as positive or negative.
 It uses the BeautifulSoup library for web scraping and the TextBlob library for sentiment analysis.

-## :cinema: IMDb Movie Review Sentiment Analysis with Visualization
+## :cinema: IMDb Movie Review Sentiment Analysis with :bar_chart: Visualization

 The Python script scrapes movie reviews from IMDb, performs sentiment analysis using TextBlob, and visualizes the results using a bar chart.
 It classifies reviews as positive or negative based on a predefined sentiment polarity threshold.

 <p align="center">
   <img src="https://github.com/shruthits02/Python_project/assets/147556178/b1c37ed6-0851-4235-989b-d4fb3419fa26">
 </p>